Alcohol Addiction Treatment & Rehab Programs

 - How is success measured?

-You can also contact American Addiction Centers (AAC) at .
+You can also contact American Addiction Centers (AAC) at to find alcohol rehab centers near you.
 AAC has treatment facilities across the U.S. and is a leading provider of evidence-based addiction treatment.
 Our team of admissions navigators can answer any questions you might have about your alcohol addiction treatment options, verify your insurance, and help you with the admissions process once you’re ready.

 How Can Friends and Family Support a Loved One Who Is Struggling with Alcohol Misuse or Addiction?